 In the fall of 1941, the German army approached the outskirts of Leningrad, signaling the beginning of what would become a long and torturous siege.
 During the ensuing months, the city’s inhabitants would brave starvation and the bitter cold, all while fending off the constant German onslaught.
 Marina, then a tour guide at the Hermitage Museum, along with other staff members, was instructed to take down the museum’s priceless masterpieces for safekeeping, yet leave the frames hanging empty on the walls – a symbol of the artworks’ eventual return.
 To hold on to sanity when the Luftwaffe’s bombs began to fall, she burned to memory, brushstroke by brushstroke, these exquisite artworks: the nude figures of women, the angels, the serene Madonnas that had so shortly before gazed down upon her.
 She used them to furnish a “memory palace,” a personal Hermitage in her mind to which she retreated to escape terror, hunger, and encroaching death.
 A refuge that would stay buried deep within her, until she needed it once more.
 Moving back and forth in time between the Soviet Union and contemporary America, The Madonnas of Leningrad is a portrait of war

-The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl — Final Selection!
+The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl — Winning Selection!

 Timothy Egan [Non-Fiction – 364.152 Lar]